jeroenvandisseldorp/ksml/docs/reference/function-reference.md

 The foreignKeyExtractor enables table joins where the join key is embedded within the record value rather than being the record key.
 This example demonstrates order enrichment by joining with customer data using a foreign key relationship.

-**Example Summary**
+**Example**

-Simulates an e-commerce system enriching orders with customer data:
+This example simulates an e-commerce system enriching orders with customer data:

 * Orders keyed by `order_id`, referencing `customer_id`
 * Customer details looked up by `customer_id`